fxu1024/fxu1024.github.io/docs/ds/autotls.md

 - You can provision an ML workspace with TLS enabled, so that it can be accessed via https.

-- The certificate URL is generally of the form: <workspaceid>.<cluster>.<domain>.com.
+- The certificate URL is generally of the form: &lt;workspaceid&gt;
+.&lt;cluster&gt;
+.&lt;domain&gt;
+.com.
 Assuming an example URL for the certificate of ml-47e0ade8-e0a.cluster.yourcompany.com, check that the certificate correctly shows the corresponding Common Name (CN) and Subject Alternative Names (SAN):
     - CN: ml-47e0ade8-e0a.cluster.yourcompany.com
     - SAN: *.ml-47e0ade8-e0a.cluster.yourcompany.com
     - SAN: ml-47e0ade8-e0a.cluster.yourcompany.com

 - Given a certificate (ca-cert.pem) and its private key (ca-key.pem), You can use OpenSSL to sign a provided CSR (host.csr) and generate a certificate for CML (host.crt).

-- For the AutoTLS enabled CDP cluster
+For the AutoTLS enabled CDP cluster:
-    - ca-cert.pem is /var/lib/cloudera-scm-agent/agent-cert/cm-auto-in_cluster_ca_cert.pem
+    - ca-cert.pem is `/var/lib/cloudera-scm-agent/agent-cert/cm-auto-in_cluster_ca_cert.pem`
-    - ca-key.pem is /var/lib/cloudera-scm-server/certmanager/CMCA/private/ca_key.pem, which is hidden in the CM backend database
+    - ca-key.pem is `/var/lib/cloudera-scm-server/certmanager/CMCA/private/ca_key.pem`, which is hidden in the CM backend database
     - host.crt is generate by `openssl req` command with the corresponding Common Name (CN) tag

 ## 3. Export AutoTLS CMCA package from CM database